James Conner Player Prop Bets for NFL Week 17 | Arizona vs. Dallas 1/2/2022

 - He has handled 187, or 42.9%, of his team's 436 rushing attempts this season.

-- The Cardinals have thrown the football in 54.1% of their plays from scrimmage this year while staying on the ground 45.9% of the time.
+- The Cardinals have thrown the ball in 54.1% of their plays from scrimmage this year while running the ball 45.9% of the time.
 This offensive attack ranks 10th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Conner's matchup with the Cowboys.